bosagora/agora/devel/testnet/README.md

 ```
 ./ngrok authtoken <your_auth_token>
 ```
-You can find your authentication token in the Auth section of your accout dashboard.
+You can find your authentication token in the Auth section of your account dashboard.
 ![Getting ngrok authtoken](ngrok_auth.png)

 **Third**, to expose your validator using `ngrok`, simply expose a local port, currently not being used,